SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 the tuple will contain the entire string as its first string value and ``nil`` as its second value to indicate that ``splitter`` was not found:

-.. testcode:: functionParameters
+.. testcode:: tuplesAsReturnValues

-   -> let helloWorld = splitOnFirst("hello world", ' ')
+   -> let helloWorld = splitOnFirst("hello world", " ")
    << // helloWorld : (String, String?) = ("hello", <unprintable value>)
    -> if let secondPart = helloWorld.1 {
          println("The text from after the splitter is '\(secondPart)'")